-Students at University of Science and Technology of Fujairah (USTF) are eligible for a bachelor in Information Systems after completion of 123 credits hours, which normally takes eight semesters.
-The minimum cumulative grade point average for graduation is 2.0 for 123 total credits hours.
+Students at University of Science and Technology of Fujairah (USTF) are eligible for a bachelor in Information Systems after completion of 123 credits hours, which normally

 Degree requirement

 The B.Sc. degree in Information Technology for each concentration requires the completion of a 123 Cr.
 Hrs. distributed according to the following plan.
 The study plan is designed so that the normal duration for completing the degree requirements is 4 years but should not exceed 8 years.